 Aside from whipping up a sweet potato purée (which is totally hands-off), nothing is out of the ordinary here.
 Follow the visual step-by-step guide below for perfect sweet potato bread!

-In a separate bowl, combine the sweet potato, eggs, sugar, buttermilk, and oil.
+- Combine the Wet Ingredients: In a separate bowl, combine the sweet potato, eggs, sugar, buttermilk, and oil.

-Add the wet ingredients to the dry ingredients and mix just until it starts to come together.
+- Mix Up the Batter: Add the wet ingredients to the dry ingredients and mix just until it starts to come together.
 There should still be pockets of dry flour.
 Fold in the cranberries just until combined.

 - Keep an eye on the bread as it bakes.
 You don’t want to over-bake it!
 Bake until the top is nicely browned and just until a toothpick or skewer comes out clean.
-Use the bake time in the recipe as a guide—not a rule.
-All ovens are slightly different in temperature, so check the bread often in the last bit of time.

 Storage & Reheating

-Store this bread at room temperature wrapped tightly in foil for up to 2 days.
+- Regular storing: Store this bread at room temperature wrapped tightly in foil for up to 2 days.
 Any longer and we recommend storing it in the refrigerator tightly wrapped in both plastic and foil.

-Reheat slices of bread in a toaster oven or under the broiler in your oven.
+- Reheating bread slices: Warm slices of bread in a toaster oven or under the broiler in your oven.
 You can also give them a quick pan-fry in a nonstick skillet with a pat of butter.

-For even longer storage can and freeze sweet potato bread.
+- For the freezer: For even longer storage can and freeze sweet potato bread.
 The bread will become slightly dry and won’t be as flavorful, but it is an option.
 To freeze this bread, wrap it tightly in plastic wrap followed by foil and finally place it in a large plastic bag.
-Sweet potato bread can be frozen for up to 6 months.
-When you’re ready to eat the bread remove it from the freezer and allow it to thaw at room temperature for a few hours.

 FAQs